We tend to look at ourselves with a critical eye when it comes to motherhood. Let's switch it up by taking a look at what we did right.

 Find Out What You Did Right (Or Your Mom)

 Of course, there are rules to this activity.
-First, print out the following documents to be answered by the Mom and child.
+First, print out the following documents for the Mom and child to answer.
 Age doesn’t matter in this activity.
 If someone can’t read, one can ask the questions aloud.
 However, it is essential not to look at each other’s answers or prompt one another with ideas.
 Remember, there is no wrong answer.
 Plus, it can be a keepsake for Mom.

 What Did You Do Right as a Mother?